Top Gear challenges: Road trip across Thailand in old pickup trucks

-The presenters head to Thailand to do a road trip in pickup trucks, as the country has the most pickup trucks per capita than any other country.
-Freddie opts for a Toyota Hilux, while Paddy chose an Isuzu D-Max and Chris a locally converted BMW E30.
+The presenters headed to Thailand to do a road trip in pickup trucks, as the country has the most pickup trucks per capita than any other country.
+Flintoff opted for a Toyota Hilux, while McGuinness chose an Isuzu D-Max and Harris chose a locally converted BMW E30.

-They head to Kaeng Krachan Circuit to have a look at Thailand's local pickup truck racing scene and have their first challenge: a relay race where the presenters are teamed up with local racing drivers; Chris and Paddy's stint went fairly well, but Freddie did an error that cost him some time.
-Chris won the relay race.
+They headed to Kaeng Krachan Circuit to have a look at Thailand's local pickup truck racing scene and have their first challenge: a relay race where the presenters are teamed up with local racing drivers; Harris and McGuinness' stint went fairly well, but Flintoff made an error that cost him some time.
+Harris won the relay race.

-Next, they continue their trip towards Bangkok, where Paddy led the presenters to a market complex that caters to car modifications, where they have a look at the local car tuning and drifting scene, where Paddy took a passenger seat alongside local drifter Christy Louis in a drift-built Nissan 300ZX.
+Next, they continued their trip towards Bangkok, where McGuinness led the presenters to a market complex that caters to car modifications.
+They had a look at the local car tuning and drifting scene, where McGuinness took a passenger seat alongside local drifter Christy Louis in a drift-built Nissan 300ZX.

-Then, Chris and Paddy continue their journey from Bangkok, now heading north near the border with Laos with bales of grass on their trucks' bed; at this point, Freddie underwent isolation after contracting COVID-19, forcing him to abandon the rest of the trip.
-As the two racks up distance, they start to go through unpaved paths and the hot tropical weather started to discomfort Chris to a point that he broke his BMW's window so he can get better ventilation.
-Upon unloading the bales, the two realized that the bales are used to plot a course for wooden cart racing, known as "Formula Hmong", where the two participated.
-Chris fell off his cart, while Paddy managed to finish the course; due to Paddy winning, he now had the chance to redo the course against a local participant, where he fell off his cart just before he managed to overtake his rival.
+Then, Harris and McGuinness continued their journey from Bangkok, now heading north near the border with Laos with bales of grass on their trucks' bed; at this point, Flintoff underwent isolation after contracting COVID-19, forcing him to abandon the rest of the trip.
+As the two racked up distance, they started to go through unpaved paths and the hot tropical weather started to make Harris feel uncomfortable to a point that he broke his BMW's window so he could get better ventilation.
+Upon unloading the bales, the two realized that the bales were used to plot a course for wooden cart racing, known as "Formula Hmong", where the two participated.
+Harris fell off his cart, while McGuinness managed to finish the course.
+Due to him winning, he now had the chance to redo the course against a local participant, where he fell off his cart just before he managed to overtake his rival.

-Having finished with the cart racing, the two made their way to a temple that's currently under construction, now with crates of tiles on their truck beds.
+Having finished with the cart racing, the two made their way to a temple that was under construction, now with crates of tiles on their truck beds.